Skip to main content

 Don’t wash your face with hot water

-No matter what cleanser you use, here’s our professional advice: don’t wash your face with hot water.
-When hot water hits your face, it can strip your skin of its natural moisture barrier, leaving your skin damaged and vulnerable.
-Wash your face with lukewarm water—your skin will thank you.
+No matter what facial cleanser you use, here’s our professional advice: don’t wash your face with hot water.
+Hot water can dry out your skin,² leaving it damaged and vulnerable.
+Instead, wash your face with lukewarm water—your skin will thank you.

-If you like to take piping-hot showers, try turning it down a notch when washing your face.
+If you like to take piping-hot showers, try turning the temperature down a notch when washing your face.
 Or wash your face over the sink with lukewarm water before or after your shower.

 Micellar water is a quick, easy, gentle way to cleanse your face, remove makeup, or freshen up if your face feels oily.
-It’s a non-rinse, soap-free cleanser, made of tiny oil molecules called micelles suspended in soft water.
-Micellar water pulls dirt, excess sebum, and makeup out of your skin, all in one step – and leaves skin slightly moisturized, too!
+It’s a non-rinse, soap-free facial cleanser made of tiny oil molecules called micelles suspended in soft water.
+Micellar water pulls dirt, excess sebum, and makeup out of your skin, all in one step—and leaves skin slightly moisturized, too!³

-Micellar water is both gentle and effective enough for all skin types.
-Though if you have oily skin, you may want to use a regular face cleanser after using micellar water to remove makeup, just to make sure your skin’s been fully cleansed.
+Micellar water is gentle and effective enough for all skin types, especially sensitive ones.
+However, if you have oily skin, you may want to use a regular facial cleanser after using micellar water to remove makeup to ensure your skin has been fully cleansed.

-Curology makes a micellar makeup remover that’s pretty great.
-The micellar makeup remover by Curology is the Swiss army knife of makeup removal.
-It cleanses, removes makeup, and moisturizes all in one step by using tiny particles—micelles — that pull the dirt and oil out of your skin.
-Curology members can add it to their box for $8.
-New around here?
-You can try dermatologist-designed products recommended by our skin experts for free.
+The Micellar Makeup Remover by Curology is the Swiss army knife of makeup removal.
+It cleanses, removes makeup, and moisturizes all in one step by using tiny particles—micelles — that pull dirt and oil out of your skin.

 Additional micellar water recommendations